analytics

 Build a competitive advantage with ThoughtSpot

 While data plays a crucial role in decision-making, the choice of the right analytics software is equally important.
-ThoughtSpot’s AI-Powered Analytics puts users in the driver’s seat with a search-based algorithm that allows you to ask questions in natural language, explore hidden insights, and also model data to predict future outcomes.
+ThoughtSpot’s AI-Powered Analytics, including Spotter, puts users in the driver’s seat with a search-based algorithm that allows you to ask questions in natural language, explore hidden insights, and model data to predict future outcomes.
+Spotter, as your AI Analyst, further enhances this by delivering business-ready insights and empowering teams to make faster, more accurate data-driven decisions.

 With ThoughtSpot, Austin Capital was able to democratize data, empowering everyone to gain real-time insights.
 The result is a staggering 15% improvement in customer retention with a 30% boost in profit margin.
 Here’s what Ian’s team from Austin Capital has to say about ThoughtSpot Sage and its ability to help teams find easy-to-understand insights: